Rajnandanigithub/Breast-cancer-classification/README.md

 # Breast-cancer-classification
-This project is based on binary classification. it will classify by taking input of certain features whether it is 'Malignant'or'Benign'.
+This project is based on binary classification.
+The dataset has been loaded from sklearn . the classification has been done using logistic regression
+It will classify by taking input of certain features whether the breast cancer is 'Malignant'or'Benign'.